danieleascione/krusta/ideas.md

 | **C: Lock-Free** | Atomic S3 operations for coordination | Low | Very High | High | Low |
 | **D: Parallel/Quorum** | Parallel writes to multiple buckets | Low | High | Medium | High |

-For the initial implementation of Krust, **Approach A (Aggressive Batching)** is the most practical starting point.
+For the initial implementation of Krusta, **Approach A (Aggressive Batching)** is the most practical starting point.
 It provides a solid foundation for high throughput and can be extended later with the other, more advanced approaches as the project matures.

 ## 6. Document Structure Improvements